Skip to content

 Memory Reclamation: The Hardest Problem in Lock-Free Programming

-We've bumped into this problem repeatedly earlier, and each time we "set it aside for now."
-Now it's time to face it head-on.
-If you thought the ABA problem was already a headache, memory reclamation will give you an even bigger one—it is widely recognized as the most difficult problem in lock-free programming, and one of the biggest obstacles preventing lock-free data structures from being widely used in real projects.
+We have bumped into this problem repeatedly before, always "putting it aside."
+Now is the time to face it head-on.
+If you thought the ABA problem was already tricky enough, memory reclamation will give you an even bigger headache—it is widely recognized as the hardest problem in lock-free programming and is one of the biggest obstacles preventing the widespread use of lock-free data structures in actual projects.

-In lock-based data structures, memory reclamation is simple: acquire the lock, operate, free the memory, release the lock.
-Because the lock guarantees that only one thread is operating on the data structure at any given moment, there's no problem of "one thread is still using a node while another thread frees it."
+In lock-based data structures, memory reclamation is simple: take the lock, operate, free memory, unlock.
+Because the lock guarantees that only one thread operates on the data structure at a time, there is no problem of "one thread is still using a node while another thread frees it."

 But in lock-free data structures, multiple threads can read the same node simultaneously.
-Thread A has just finished reading old_head and is about to execute CAS, while Thread B might have already popped old_head off and deleted it.
-Thread A's CAS hasn't executed yet, and the old_head in its hands is already a dangling pointer.
-This problem cannot be eliminated through std::atomic like a data race can—it is a logical-level lifetime issue.
+Thread A just finished reading old_head and is preparing to execute CAS.
+At this moment, Thread B might have already popped old_head and deleted it.
+Thread A's CAS hasn't executed yet, but the old_head in its hand is already a dangling pointer.
+This problem isn't like a data race that can be eliminated by std::atomic—it is a logical-level lifetime issue.

 There are currently several mainstream solutions in the industry.
-Besides the Hazard Pointer mentioned earlier, there are Epoch-based Reclamation and reference counting.
+Besides the Hazard Pointer mentioned earlier, there is Epoch-based Reclamation and reference counting.

-The idea behind Epoch-based Reclamation is to divide time into several "epochs" and maintain a global current epoch number.
+The idea of Epoch-based Reclamation is to divide time into several "epochs," with a global current epoch number maintained.
 Each thread records the epoch it is in when entering the critical section.
-During reclamation, nodes from a given epoch can only be safely freed after all threads have left that epoch.
-This approach has lower scanning overhead than Hazard Pointers, but the implementation is more complex, and in certain extreme cases, reclamation might be delayed for a long time—if a thread gets stuck in an old epoch and doesn't come out, all nodes from old epochs will pile up and cannot be freed.
-Facebook's Folly library has a production-grade implementation (the RCU mechanism in folly/synchronization/ uses a similar approach).
+When reclaiming, nodes from an epoch can only be safely freed after all threads have left that epoch.
+This solution has less scanning overhead than Hazard Pointer, but is more complex to implement, and in some extreme cases, reclamation might be delayed for a long time—if a thread is stuck in an old epoch and doesn't come out, all nodes from that epoch pile up and cannot be freed.
+Facebook's Folly library has a production-grade implementation (the AtomicUnorderedMap mechanism in Folly uses similar ideas).

-Reference counting sounds the most intuitive: add an atomic reference count to each node, decrement it on pop, and free it when it reaches zero.
-But the problem is that incrementing and decrementing the reference count themselves also require atomic operations, and there is a window between "loading the pointer" and "incrementing the reference count"—during this window, the node might be freed by another thread.
-To solve this "load-increment" atomicity problem, reference counting schemes often degenerate into some form of Hazard Pointer or require double-word CAS, so the implementation complexity doesn't truly decrease. std::shared_ptr can be used in C++20, but its performance overhead (usually implemented with an internal spinlock) makes it unsuitable for true lock-free scenarios.
+Reference counting sounds the most intuitive: add an atomic reference count to each node, decrement when popping, and free when zero.
+But the problem is that incrementing and decrementing the reference count itself requires atomic operations, and there is a window between "loading the pointer" and "incrementing the reference count"—within this window, the node might be freed by another thread.
+To solve this "load-increment" atomicity problem, reference counting solutions often degenerate into some form of Hazard Pointer or require double-word CAS, and the implementation complexity doesn't really decrease. std::atomic_shared_ptr in C++20 can be used, but its performance overhead (usually implemented with an internal spinlock) makes it unsuitable for true lock-free scenarios.

 When to Use Lock-Free—And When Not To

-After discussing all these problems and solutions, you might ask: if lock-free programming is this complex, why bother with it?
-The answer is: in specific scenarios, lock-free can indeed deliver performance advantages that mutex cannot provide.
-But this "specific scenario" is much narrower than you might think.
-The author has seen quite a few cases where people spent a lot of effort converting a mutex-protected data structure to a lock-free one, only to find that the benchmark ran slower—then they stared at the data in a daze.
+Having discussed so many problems and solutions, you might ask: Since lock-free programming is so complex, why use it?
+The answer is: In specific scenarios, lock-free can indeed bring performance benefits that mutexes cannot.
+But this "specific scenario" is much narrower than you think.
+I have seen many cases where a lot of effort was spent converting a mutex-protected data structure to a lock-free one, only to find out from benchmarks that it became slower—then staring at the data in a daze.

 High contention, low latency is the most typical scenario.
-When a large number of threads frequently compete for the same data structure, mutex causes frequent context switches (each switch is a round-trip to kernel space, costing on the order of microseconds).
-Lock-free algorithms turn contention from "queuing for a lock" into "CAS retries."
-Although retries have overhead too, they happen in user space without involving kernel scheduling, making latency more controllable and tail latency smaller.
-High-frequency trading systems, real-time signal processing, and the main loops of online game servers—in these scenarios, a few microseconds of latency difference might be the dividing line between acceptable and unacceptable.
+When a large number of threads frequently compete for the same data structure, mutexes cause frequent context switches (each switch is a round trip to kernel mode, costing microseconds).
+Lock-free algorithms turn contention from "queuing for a lock" to "CAS retries."
+Although retries have overhead, they happen in user space and don't involve kernel scheduling, making latency more controllable and tail latency smaller.
+High-frequency trading systems, real-time signal processing, main loops of network game servers—in these scenarios, a difference of a few microseconds in latency might be the dividing line between acceptable and unacceptable.

-Single-Producer Single-Consumer (SPSC) queues are another scenario particularly well-suited for lock-free.
-Because there is only one producer and one consumer, no CAS loop is needed; correct synchronization can be achieved with atomic variables using only store/load semantics.
-The implementation is simple, the performance is extremely high, and there is almost no contention—in this scenario, lock-free is almost the default choice.
-We will dedicate the next article to a detailed breakdown of SPSC queue design.
+Single Producer-Single Consumer (SPSC) queues are another scenario particularly well-suited for lock-free.
+Because there is only one producer and one consumer, no CAS loop is needed; synchronization can be achieved correctly with just atomic variables with relaxed semantics.
+Simple implementation, extremely high performance, almost no contention—in this scenario, lock-free is almost the default choice.
+We will dedicate the next article to the design of SPSC queues.

-Communication between interrupt contexts and the main loop is also common in embedded systems.
-Interrupt service routines (ISRs) cannot call functions that might block (including mutex::lock), making lock-free queues almost the only choice.
+Communication between interrupt context and the main loop is also common in embedded systems.
+Interrupt handlers cannot call potentially blocking functions (including mutex::lock), making lock-free queues almost the only choice.

-Don't rush to replace all the mutex instances in your project—in these scenarios, lock-free is often a losing proposition.
+Don't rush to replace all mutexes in your project—in these scenarios, lock-free is often a losing proposition.

-Under low-contention scenarios, lock-free is often slower than mutex.
-The reason is simple: the lock/unlock overhead of mutex without contention is actually very low (one atomic instruction plus a branch prediction), while a CAS loop requires at least one atomic operation and one conditional check even on the success path.
-If your data structure encounters contention only once every 1,000 accesses on average, the total overhead of mutex is likely lower than lock-free.
+Low contention scenarios often see lock-free being slower than mutex.
+The reason is simple: the overhead of locking/unlocking a mutex without contention is actually very low (one atomic instruction plus a branch prediction), while a CAS loop requires at least one atomic operation and one conditional check even on the success path.
+If your data structure encounters contention only once every 1,000 accesses, the total overhead of mutex is likely lower than lock-free.

-Complex critical sections are not suited for lock-free.
-If your operation involves coordinated modifications of multiple variables (like "deleting an element from a map while simultaneously updating a size counter"), expressing such compound operations with CAS is extremely difficult.
-The code is hard to implement correctly and even harder to maintain. mutex naturally supports arbitrarily complex critical sections, and this advantage is irreplaceable in the face of complex logic.
+Complex critical sections are not suitable for lock-free.
+If your operation involves coordinated modification of multiple variables (e.g., "delete an element from a map while updating the size counter"), expressing such composite operations with CAS is extremely difficult, code is hard to implement correctly, and even harder to maintain.
+Mutexes natively support arbitrarily complex critical sections, and this advantage is irreplaceable in the face of complex logic.

 Team maintenance cost is also a consideration that cannot be ignored.
-The difficulty of reading, reviewing, and debugging lock-free code is far higher than the mutex version.
-A bug in a CAS loop might only trigger once in a million runs, and ThreadSanitizer's false positive rate for lock-free code is not low.
-If your team doesn't have sufficient lock-free programming experience, writing correct code with mutex is more valuable than writing fast but unreliable code with CAS—correct code is always better than fast incorrect code.
+Lock-free code is far harder to read, review, and debug than mutex versions.
+A bug in a CAS loop might only trigger once in a million runs, and ThreadSanitizer's false positive rate for lock-free code isn't low either.
+If your team doesn't have enough lock-free programming experience, writing correct code with mutexes is more valuable than writing fast but unreliable code with CAS—correct code is always better than fast, broken code.

 Benchmark: Don't Guess, Measure

-Any assertion about "lock-free is faster" or "mutex is faster" is empty talk without concrete benchmark data.
-The author has seen too many cases where "lock-free is theoretically faster" but is actually slower due to cache coherence overhead, CAS retry storms, false sharing, and other reasons—the bottlenecks in concurrent performance often show up where you least expect them.
+Any assertion about "lock-free is faster" or "mutex is faster" without concrete benchmark data is empty talk.
+I have seen too many cases where "theoretically lock-free is faster" but in reality is slower due to cache coherence overhead, CAS retry storms, false sharing, etc.—the bottlenecks of concurrent performance are often where you least expect them.

 A basic benchmark framework should include: throughput tests under different thread counts (1, 2, 4, 8, 16), latency distribution (p50, p99, p999) under different operation ratios (pure push, pure pop, mixed), and result comparisons on different hardware.
 When we implement SPSC and MPMC queues in the next article, we will do a complete benchmark comparison.